jiho264/myQuantTF/Readme.md

   - Calib set for adaround : 1024 non-labeled images from same domain with training set.
   - LR for rounding value : 1e-2
   - LR for LSQ : 4e-5
-  - length of Iteration : 25k for W4
+  - length of Iteration : 10k
   - Do early stopping when the regularization loss is small than 1e-5.
 - LSQ : Learn stepsize quantization for activation.
   - Esser, Steven K., et al. "Learned step size quantization."
 ICLR 2020.